 Maybe you were optimistic that you could pay off most of your credit card debt within a few months of charging on your card.
 But now inflation is hitting us all hard, from groceries to gas to rising natural gas and other utility costs.
 By the time you pay for everything you need just to get by, there may not be much left to pay off credit card debt.

 Many people pay only the minimum payment to save money each month.
 Making only the minimum payment each month is generally a bad idea, since you’ll end up paying hundreds, even thousands, of dollars in interest over an extended period.
 But what can you do if even the minimum payment on a credit card is out of your reach?

 Before you spend another sleepless night worrying about how paying late, missing payments or making no payments at all on a credit card will wreck your credit, try one or more of these tips to help you get the situation under control.

 Your first instinct may be to avoid your credit card issuer if you can’t pay the monthly bill.
 That’s a bad idea, though.
-Instead, call rather than email and explain your situation to the customer service rep. They might be able to extend a lower interest rate or allow you to skip a payment or two while you get caught up.
+Instead, call rather than email and explain your situation to the customer service rep. Contact them as soon as possible to explain your financial hardship and discuss potential solutions.
+Most credit card issuers have dedicated departments to handle such situations.